-I was milling around the kitchen the other evening, having barely put away the last of the dinner dishes I started having intense cravings for something sweet (unfortunately this happens far too regularly).
+I was milling around the kitchen the other evening, having barely put away the last of the dinner dishes I started having intense cravings for something sweet.
 The play-off game for the World Series was on and something about curling up on the couch for a few hours without a snack just didn't seem right.
 Plus I think its bad luck for the team.
 Or at least that was a good enough reason for me to go throw something in the oven.

 I had made a chocolate peanut butter chess pie for company the other day and while I liked parts of the pie, it was just too rich and not really my favorite thing I had ever made.
 My mind went back to the Pumpkin Pie & Crumble Cakes I made a few weeks ago; I decided a recipe experiment was in order.
 Nothing ventured, nothing gained, right?